 Flexible video playback.
 SenS III is a creative instrument, so expressiveness is important.
 Therefore all creative features work in real-time and are very flexible.
 For video playback we developed a very flexible video player to manipulate the timing and pitch of videos.
 Cutting, slicing, triggering, skrtZz-ing, scrubbing, stretching, pitching, speeding up/down can be done with MIDI controls and MIDI notes.
 An advanced Function/mapping system makes is very easy to control all these features live from Logic Pro.

 SenS III is used for many projects in 2006 and early 2007.
 SenS III was used to mix visuals and live cameras during the Games in Concert event with the famous Metropole Orchestra.
-It is used for the opening of the Amsterdam Museum Night and several Eboman shows.
-It is also used for the opening of the Science and Tech Summit, the opening of the NanoPodium conference and opening of a brand event for the Postbank (now ING bank).
+It is used for the opening of the Amsterdam Museum Night, the Science and Tech Summit, the NanoPodium conference and a brand event for the Postbank (ING bank).
+Find more compositions here.

 SenS III is controlled by Logic Pro with two different VST plug-ins.
 The Global plug-in is loaded on a single MIDI track to control global parameters, like selecting a ‘Decor Frame’, controlling the virtual camera, starting a video recording and enabling the SenSorSuit.